ramaazmeera/automation-selenium-cucumber/README.md

 ## Running tests:

 ## Running using maven target in terminal:

-* mvn clean verify - this will run tests in chrome (default browser).
+* To run in chrome use this target(default browser):  mvn clean verify

 * To run in firefox use this target: mvn clean verify -Dbrowser=firefox

 * All possible profiles are listed under pom.xml.